uhyunjung/uhyunjung.github.io/_posts/2025-01-15-[AWS] AWS Cloud Practitioner(CLF-C01) 자격증.md

 ■ Storage Gateway
   - On-Premise Data Storage -> AWS Cloud 연결
-  - A hybrid cloud storage service that provides on-premises users access to virtually unlimited cloud storage
+  - **A hybrid cloud storage service** that provides on-premises users access to virtually unlimited cloud storage
   - ex) A company has a centralized group of users with large file storage requirements that have exceeded the space available on premises.
 The company wants to extend its file storage capabilities for this group while retaining the performance benefit of sharing content locally. -> Configure and deploy an AWS Storage Gateway file gateway.
 Connect each user's workstation to the file gateway.
+  - ex) A company is using a third-party service to back up 10 TB of data to a tape library.
+The on-premises backup server is running out of space.
+The company wants to use AWS services for the backups without changing its existing backup workflows.
+  - 종류
+    - Tape Gateway
+    - Volumne Gateway
+    - FSx File Gateway
+    - S3 File Gateway
+      - ex) A company wants to migrate its NFS on-premises workload to AWS.
+      - ex) A company wants to store and retrieve files in Amazon S3 for its existing on-premises applications by using industry-standard file system protocols.

 ■ **Consulting Partner** : Migration 전문가